panmik/landing-devblog/readme.md

-Landing page and dev blog for a game.
+Game landing page with a development blog

 ## TODO
 #### backend